Why Do We Get Sinus Infections?

 A thorough medical examination is the best way to diagnose symptoms as a sinus infection versus a common cold.
 Doing so is imperative to resolve symptoms as quickly as possible.
 To diagnose infection, a doctor review symptoms and examines the sinuses using an endoscope, a thin tube with a lighted tip.
 This examination can help rule out septal deviation, polyps, or other obstructions that may be causing symptoms.

 Acute and subacute sinus infections are most often caused by a virus.
 These typically resolve in seven to ten days, just like the flu.
 However, some people experience the symptoms of a sinus infection several times a year.
+These types of infections can be treated with Amoxicillin, which is prescribed by a doctor after a thorough examination, you can from us in a simplified form if you have a prescription from a doctor.
 Chronic sinus infections could be left to resolve on their own but, because of their frequency, should be assessed by a sinus specialist.
 At St. Louis Sinus Center, we provide outstanding care for chronic sinus infections, otherwise known as chronic sinusitis.
 Whereas these repeated infections used to be treated with sinus surgery, Dr. Gould often remedies chronic sinusitis with balloon sinus dilation, an office procedure that has consistently achieved excellent results.

 St. Louis Sinus Center has two locations to serve you.
 To schedule a consultation to discuss your symptoms, contact us at 314-450-7720.